ShaggyDog18/SD_SayNumber/README.md

 ## Releases

-- FEB-2021 - initial release
+- FEB-2021 - initial release **version 1.0**
-- MAY-2022 - major update: simplified and optimized the library by inheriting all methods of **DFPlayer** class instead of having it as a separate object and passing its reference to all library functions.
+- MAY-2022 - **version 2.0** major update: simplified and optimized the library by inheriting all methods of **DFPlayer** class instead of having it as a separate object and passing its reference to all library functions.
 So, if you use an initial release, you need to update all **Say** methods by simply removing references to **DFPlayer**.
 Also, all functions of DFPlayer are inherited by the library.
 Please, refer to Examples on how to update your code.

 ## Resources